nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 Examples:
 *  `note 1 note/History of asthma` - Edits the note of the 1st client to `History of asthma`.
-*  `edit 2 note/Previously sprained both ankles` - Edits the note of the 2nd client to `Previously sprained both ankles`.
+*  `note 2 note/Previously sprained both ankles` - Edits the note of the 2nd client to `Previously sprained both ankles`.
 <hr>

 ### Locating clients by name: `find`